Natural farming: Masanobu Fukuoka's principles

 Though many of his plant varieties and practices relate specifically to Japan and even to local conditions in subtropical western Shikoku, his philosophy and the governing principles of his farming systems have been applied widely around the world, from Africa to the temperate northern hemisphere.

 Principally, natural farming minimises human labour and adopts, as closely as practical, nature's production of foods such as rice, barley, daikon or citrus in biodiverse agricultural ecosystems.
 Without plowing, seeds germinate well on the surface if site conditions meet the needs of the seeds placed there.
 Fukuoka used the presence of spiders in his fields as a key performance indicator of sustainability.

 Fukuoka specifies that the ground remain covered by weeds, white clover, alfalfa, herbaceous legumes, and sometimes deliberately sown herbaceous plants.
 Ground cover is present along with grain, vegetable crops and orchards.
 Chickens run free in orchards and ducks and carp populate rice fields.

 Periodically ground layer plants including weeds may be cut and left on the surface, returning their nutrients to the soil, while suppressing weed growth.
 This also facilitates the sowing of seeds in the same area because the dense ground layer hides the seeds from animals such as birds.

 For summer rice and winter barley grain crops, ground cover enhances nitrogen fixation.
 Straw from the previous crop mulches the topsoil.
 Each grain crop is sown before the previous one is harvested by broadcasting the seed among the standing crop.
 Later, this method was reduced to a single direct seeding of clover, barley and rice over the standing heads of rice.
 The result is a denser crop of smaller, but highly productive and stronger plants.

 Fukuoka's practice and philosophy emphasised small scale operation and challenged the need for mechanised farming techniques for high productivity, efficiency and economies of scale.
 While his family's farm was larger than the Japanese average, he used one field of grain crops as a small-scale example of his system.

 Yoshikazu Kawaguchi

-Widely regarded as the leading practitioner of the second-generation of natural farmers, Yoshikazu Kawaguchi is the instigator of Akame Natural Farm School, and a related network of volunteer-based "no-tuition" natural farming schools in Japan that numbers 40 locations and more than 900 concurrent students.
+Widely regarded as the leading practitioner of the second-generation of natural farmers, Yoshikazu Kawaguchi was the instigator of Akame Natural Farm School, and a related network of volunteer-based "no-tuition" natural farming schools in Japan that numbers 40 locations and more than 900 concurrent students.
 Although Kawaguchi's practice is based on Fukuoka's principles, his methods differ notably from those of Fukuoka.
 He re-states the core values of natural farming as: